-During unpacking provided gzipped tar file, directory jmatrix is created, and two directiories within it: source, in which all source files are stored, and bin, into which the executable file, created during compilation, will be moved.
+After unpacking provided gzipped tar file, directory jmatrix is created, and three directories within it: jmatrix/doc with documentation, jmatrix/source, where all source files are stored, and jmatrix/bin, where executables created during compilation process are placed, together with input and output files.
 For a clarity, source code has been splitted into several files.
-In each file there is a part of the code responsible for a specific task, i.e. procedures included in file jm_specfun.f90 calculates the special functions used in calculations, jm_v.f90 truncates the scattering potential, $jm_analytic.f90$ calculates the analytical value of phase shift in case of potential square-well, etc. The main procedure is included in the file jmatrix.f90.
-There are two special modules in the program: $jm_constants.f90$ and $jm_global.f90$.
-In the first one there are defined constants and types used in program, the second one is the main module which controls calculations and in which the global variables are defined.
-Also, short readme file is provided.
+Every file contains code responsible for a specific task, i.e. procedures included in file jm\specfun.f90 calculate some special functions used in calculations, jm\v.f90 truncates the scattering potential, jm\analytic.f90 calculates the analytical value of phase shift in case of potential square-well, etc. The main segment of the program is placed in the file jmatrix.f90.
+There are two special modules: jm\constants.f90 and jm\global.f90.
+The first one defines some constants and user types used in program, the second one defines global variables and controls calculations.

-Program is written in ANSI Fortran 90/95 and should be compiled with any Fortran 90/95 compiler without any problems.
-Additionally, program uses some numerical libraries written in Fortran 77, they also should be succesfully compiled with use of the same F90/95 compiler.
-In some rare cases it is convenient to use separate F90/95 and F77 compilers, i.e. when using VAST/f90 compiler.
-To make compilation as easy as possible, it is controlled through the proper makefile.
-Before compilation, user should modify this makefile by specifying the executable names of the F77 and F90/F95 compilers, and flags passed to the compilers, then run the command make from within the directory source.
-The executable file jm will be created and moved to directory ../bin.
-For user's convenience, we prepared and included a set of makefiles for various compilers: Portland Group PGI, VAST/f90, Intel Fortran Compiler and Digital Visual Fortran.
-These makefiles are also stored in the directory source.
+Program is written in ANSI Fortran 90, so it is expected to be compiled with any Fortran 90 as well as Fortran 90 or Fortran 2003 compilers without any hassles.
+Additionally, program uses some numerical libraries written in Fortran 77, they also can be successfully compiled with use of the same F90 or newer compiler.
+In some rare cases it is convenient to use separate F90 and F77 compilers, i.e. when using VAST/f90 compiler.

+To make compilation as easy as possible, it is controlled through the properly prepared makefile.
+Before compilation, user should modify this makefile and specify the F77 and F90 compilers, together with flags passed to the compilers.
+After editing is complete, compilation is started by typing the command make inside the directory jmatrix/source.
+In case of succesfull compilation, the executable file jm (or jm.exe in Windows) will be created and moved to directory jmatrix/bin.
+For user's convenience, we prepared and included a set of makefiles for various compilers: Portland Group PGI, VAST/f90, Intel Fortran Compiler and Compaq Visual Fortran.
+These makefiles are stored in the same directory as sources.